 - Enriching Greens: A great-tasting “greens drink” containing highly concentrated greens like chlorella, spirulina, wheat grass juice and barley grass juice, along with herbal extracts.
 Take 1 tablespoon in 8 ounces of water daily.

 - RxOmega-3 Factors: A true pharmaceutical-grade fish-oil supplement.
 Take two capsules daily.

-Zymactive from Natural Factors is a mixture of proteolytic enzymes (or proteases), which help your body digest protein.
+Proteolytic Enzymes help your body digest protein.
 These enzymes include the pancreatic proteases chymotrypsin and trypsin, bromelain (pineapple enzyme), papain (papaya enzyme), fungal proteases and Serratia peptidase (the “silk worm” enzyme).